rooftopcms/rooftop-ruby/README.md

 * preview mode. rooftop supports passing a preview header to see content in draft. we'll expose that in the rooftop gem as a constant.
 * taxonomies will be supported and side-loaded against content
-* menus are exposed by rooftop. we need to create a rooftop::menu mixin
 * media: media is exposed by the api, and should be accessible and downloadable.

 ## Writing